Masters of Science in Education/Education and Social Policy

 Capstone Project: Students will select one of two options for a capstone project:

-Policy brief.
-The policy brief option gives students an artifact they can use on the job market.
-The brief will analyze a contemporary educational policy issue and may include policy origin, intended objectives, surrounding debates, potential outcomes, unintended consequences, and other policy features.
+Policy report..
+The policy report option gives students an artifact they can use on the job market.
+The report will analyze a contemporary educational policy issue and may include policy origin, intended objectives, surrounding debates, potential outcomes, unintended consequences, and other policy features.

 Online portfolio.
 The online portfolio option allows students to create a portfolio of their learnings in the master’s program.
 The online portfolio may include a page for curriculum vitae, research, teaching and learning, service, and other educational projects.